Pratikshinde55/AWS-EKS-AutoScaler-Pod_Node/README.md

-# EKS-Autoscaler-Pod-Node
-aws eks auto scaler for Node &amp; pod
+# AWS EKS auto scaler for Node & pod

-- EKS master Node AutoScaling is fully managed by EKS.
+**EKS master Node AutoScaling is fully managed by EKS.**

 - There are two Scaling in EKS:
   1. Node AutoScaling (Cluster AutoScaler & karpenter)